How To Grow, Store, and Cook Spaghetti Squash

 - 2 or 3 tablespoons parmesan cheese

 Use a fork to pull spaghetti ‘noodles’ from squash skin, leave flesh in the skin for serving ‘dish’.
 Place squash in baking dish.

 Top squash with spaghetti sauce, cheese, and seasoning.

-Bake at 350 degrees Fahrenheit until hot in center and cheese is melted.
-Serve hot in the squash skin.
+Bake at 350 degrees Fahrenheit until hot in the center and the cheese is melted.
+Serve hot, right in the squash skin.

 Spaghetti Squash with Garlic

 - 1 cup baked spaghetti squash ‘noodles’

 - 1 small clove garlic, minced